 - Estate planning.
 If you have a will, check to see if it’s up to date.
 If not, consider getting one.
 Take the opportunity to also make sure the beneficiaries named on retirement accounts or life insurance are up to date.

 Get moral support

-You have SMART goals, a financial plan, and a quarterly schedule to help reach it.
-Now tell someone about it.
+Having a plan to refer back to, update, and monitor is the first step toward being a better money manager.
+Now get some help keeping yourself accountable by telling someone about your goals and plans.
 Behavioral science research shows we’re much better at sticking to our goals when we share our intentions with a relative or friend.
-Enlisting someone to help hold ourselves accountable is a great way to ensure that we keep our resolve to become a better steward of our finances.
+Enlisting someone to help hold ourselves accountable.